-Patients may lose their hair during chemo treatments, and UMMC provides donated wigs, scarves, and turbans in the Cancer Institute Appearance Room.
+Patients may lose their hair during chemo treatments, and UMMC provides donated wigs, scarves, and turbans in the Cancer Center and Research Institute Appearance Room.
 Talk to a care team coordinator about this service, or learn more about supportive care at UMMC.

 Sometimes the body itself can help fight off cancer, just like it does with other illnesses.
 Through the use of drugs, immunotherapy gives a boost to the body’s own immune system to help identify and destroy cancer cells, and even prevent cancer from spreading.
 There are many types of immunotherapy used to treat cancer, but the most common is immune checkpoint therapy.
 This method uses T cells to attack cancerous cells, but then cuts off the defense mechanism before causing damage to the body.

 Immunotherapy isn’t for everyone but is often used to treat advanced staged cancer.
 Care teams at UMMC will decide if this treatment option is right for the type and stage of diagnosis and may recommend this treatment as a combination with other therapies.
 It is administered similarly to chemotherapy and can be given on an outpatient basis as a pill or an infusion.
-Infusions can be administered at the UMMC Cancer Institute and Wiser Hospital for Women and Infants.
+Infusions can be administered at the UMMC Cancer Center and Research Institute and Wiser Hospital for Women and Infants.

 UMMC offers the state's only program for transplanting stem cells gathered from circulating blood, bone marrow, and cord blood.
 Bone marrow transplants are one of the treatment options for adults and children with immune deficiencies, metabolic disorders, sickle cell diseases, and certain types of cancer, including leukemia, lymphoma and myeloma.

 The bone marrow transplant program at UMMC began in 1992 with four transplants, and has now performed over 1,000 blood and marrow stem cell transplants.
 Our clinical program, bone marrow harvest, and apheresis collection areas, and marrow transplant processing lab have all been continuously accredited by the Foundation for Accreditation of Cellular Therapy since 2002.
 The program also has achieved a Center of Excellence level, the highest awarded, from the Optum Transplant Network.
 We are also affiliated with the National Marrow Donor Program® network as a center for transplants, donors, collection, and apheresis.